BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 Please note that depending on the kit version, you may not have to follow all the steps:

-* If you are building a MiniChord from scratch, start at ["PCB Manufacturing"](#pcb-manufacturing)
+* If you are building a MiniChord from scratch, start at [PCB Manufacturing](#pcb-manufacturing)
-* If you have the "PCB kit" or the "electronics kit", start at ["Through-hole soldering "](#through-hole-soldering)
+* If you have the "PCB kit" or the "electronics kit", start at [Through-hole soldering](#through-hole-soldering)
-* If you have the "full kit" start at ["Final assembly"](#final-assembly)
+* If you have the "full kit" start at [Final assembly](#final-assembly)

 In any case, bill of material (BOM) and necessary tools are listed at the beginning of each section.

 # **PCB Manufacturing**

-Manufacturing files for the PCB are available in the [Source section](./source) in Gerber format.
+Manufacturing files for the PCB are available in the [Source section](/source) in Gerber format.

 ![Alt text](./ressources/both_pcb.jpg "a title")